 JAL COLLECTION MD-11

-Aside from one rather obvious issue this is one of the best JAL Collection moulds and actually on par with the older Gemini mould, or at least the versions from before it was updated with aerials and rolling gear.
-In some ways it is actually superior.
+Aside from one rather obvious issue this is one of the best JAL Collection moulds and actually nearly on par with the older Gemini mould, or at least the versions from before it was updated with aerials and rolling gear.
 It's worth mentioning that the cockpit printing isn't level on the model, which makes the right side look worse than the left, but that isn't a mould issue.

-The one big issue is of course the height of the landing gear, which is too short.
+The biggest issue is of course the height of the landing gear, which is too short.
 It is a shame because if it were slightly longer the mould would be very nice.
 The shape of the nose and fuselage is good and almost indistinguishable from the Gemini mould.

 The mould has an almost identical wing seam to the old Gemini and the wings themselves are well shaped.
 They do however lack some of the flap detailing of the Gemini and the shape of the lower winglet isn't quite as good as it could be.
 It should definitely be longer.